Zveaga/kolibri/README.md

 We welcome contributors!

-To find out how to contribute, visit the [Contributing to our open code base](https://learningequality.org/contributing-to-our-open-code-base).
+To find out how to contribute, visit [Contributing to our open code base](https://learningequality.org/contributing-to-our-open-code-base).